Recent data show Chinese fishing fleet still near Galapagos

 China has said the fleet is not doing anything illegal, though Foreign Ministry spokesman Wang Wenbin said on Aug.
 6 that the Chinese fisheries authority would implement a ban on fishing near the Galapagos from September to November to “contribute to the protection of fishery resources in the region.”

-Allegations that the Chinese fleet is depleting marine resources in the southeastern Pacific fed into broader tensions between China and the United States.
+Some conservation groups say the announced moratorium coincides with the winding down of seasonal fishing in the area anyway, and allegations that the Chinese fleet is depleting marine resources in the southeastern Pacific have fed into broader tensions between China and the United States.

 On Friday, U.S. Secretary of State Mike Pompeo said Washington would push back against Chinese “predatory” activity, wherever it occurs, and was supporting Ecuador in finding a solution.

 “No one wants conflict there,” Pompeo said in an interview with conservative radio talk show host Hugh Hewitt.
 “Everyone wants a diplomatic resolution to this, and we have been working alongside them to help them achieve that.”